Cooking On The Ranch

 Serving Suggestions

-Serve shrimp quesadillas with a simple Accompaniment Salad, or try my recipe for Jalapeno Pineapple Coleslaw.
+Serve shrimp quesadillas with my recipe for Southwestern Salad or try my recipe for Jalapeno Pineapple Coleslaw.

 And as far as a beverage pairing, try this Spicy Pineapple Jalapeno Margarita, or a Mexican Micheladas.